The New Meaning of Legacy

 Protecting Your Legacy

 With the creation of digitalisation, what once used to be physically handed down can now be securely stored online.
-It’s important however, to protect these memories and ensure that it remains in your family forever.
+It’s important, however, to protect these memories and ensure that it remains in your family forever.
 This is the exact reason digital legacy companies have emerged.
-According to Marc Weber, of the Computer History Museum, our legacies need to remain active in order to active.
+According to Marc Weber, of the Computer History Museum, our legacies need to remain active in order to act.
 In other words, we need to put forth more effort in preserving our legacies.

 “If you don’t copy them regularly, they simply disappear.
 If we’re not careful, our period could end up as a bit of a Dark Age.
 Everyone is putting material into digital formats, but not putting much effort into preserving it,” Weber told New Scientist magazine.

 Protecting your legacy, however, has never been easier.
 At Cirrus Legacy, we understand how precious memories are and understand what it takes to keep those memories alive.
-At the same time, we want to ensure that only the people that you entrust your legacy to has access to your accounts.
+At the same time, we want to ensure that only the people that you entrust your legacy to have access to your accounts.
 Memories are meant to last forever, and online memories can as long as you have a dedicated legacy guardian to protect your history.

 Unfortunately, if your legacy ends up in the wrong hands, it runs the risk of being altered significantly.
 Cirrus Legacy allows you and only you to choose who handles your online documents, whether it be preserving videos and photos, updating and protecting your social network accounts, managing your online banking, and much more.
 It’s never too early to start preserving your legacy for the many generations to come.
 Be certain to check out our different membership packages and choose one that’s right for you.